AICAN-Research/OKEN/README.md

 python optimize.py --data_folder ./patches/ --output_folder ./ --output_dimension 8 --pop_size 200 --gen_max 100 --mutation_rate 0.8 --crossover_rate 0.4 --model_type d
 ```

+To try different versions of optimization such as with augmentaion, for DINO, and for PCA, try the proper Python files.

 #### Command-Line Arguments

 - `--data_folder`: (Required) Path to the folder containing N subdirectories, each representing a cluster.